Warbo/chriswarbo-net/unfinished/env_vars.md

 ```

 Let's assume `printFoo` is a script which performs `echo "FOO is $FOO"`, and we
-run our script with an environment containing `FOO=foo`, We will get:
+run our script with an environment containing `FOO=foo`, we will get:

 ```
 BEFORE foo